Streator, Illinois: Topography and geology

 Streator lies within the Vermilion River/Illinois River Basin Assessment Area (VRAA) defined by the watershed of the Vermilion River, a major tributary to the Illinois River in Central Illinois, an area of mostly flat prairie.
 The topography of the basin is a complex collection of buried valleys, lowlands and uplands carved by repeated episodes of continental glaciation.

 Underneath the topsoil, the region's bedrock contains vast amounts of coal.
 About 68% of Illinois has coal-bearing strata of the Pennsylvanian geologic period.
 According to the Illinois State Geological Survey, 211 billion tons of bituminous coal are estimated to lie under the surface, having a total heating value greater than the estimated oil deposits in the Arabian Peninsula.
 However, this coal has a high sulfur content, which causes acid rain.

 Streator's coal mining history closely parallels Illinois', with a great push in coal production from 1866 until the 1920s, when many of the mines closed.
-The low-sulfur coal of the Powder River Basin and the growing demands for oil caused a decline in demand for Streator's high-sulfur coal.
+The low-sulfur coal of the Powder River Basin of Wyoming and the growing demands for oil caused a decline in demand for Streator's high-sulfur coal.

-The St. Peter sandstone is an Ordovician formation in the Chazyan stage of the Champlainian series.
+The St. Peter Sandstone is an Ordovician formation in the Chazyan stage of the Champlainian series.
 This layer runs east–west from Illinois to South Dakota.
-The stone consists of 99.44% silica, which is used for the manufacture of glass.
+The stone consists of 99.44% quartz or silicon dioxide (SiO2), which is used for the manufacture of glass.
 Its purity is especially important to glassmakers.
-Streator, which lies within the St. Peter sandstone formation, has mined this mineral since the late 19th century for use in its glass manufacturing industries.
+Streator, which lies within outcrop area of the St. Peter sandstone formation, has mined this mineral since the late 19th century for use in its glass manufacturing industries.